lumada-common-services/gh-composite-actions/README.md

       5. GITHUB_TOKEN: The unit test step requires the GitHub App installation access token (GITHUB_TOKEN) to be passed in order to function correctly.

+3. Integration Test: Please refer to the link how we defined the composite action for [Integration Test](https://hv-eng.atlassian.net/wiki/spaces/MCI/pages/30781997882/KIND+Kubernetes+in+Docker);

-3. Sonarqube Scan: Please refer to the link how we defined the composite action for [sonar scan](https://hv-eng.atlassian.net/wiki/spaces/LFCP/pages/30584439068/Static+Code+Analysis+SonarQube+Scan);
+4. Sonarqube Scan: Please refer to the link how we defined the composite action for [sonar scan](https://hv-eng.atlassian.net/wiki/spaces/LFCP/pages/30584439068/Static+Code+Analysis+SonarQube+Scan);

-4. Blackduck Scan: Please refer to the link how we defined the composite action for [blackduck scan](https://hv-eng.atlassian.net/wiki/spaces/LFCP/pages/30471291264/Software+Composition+Analysis+Blackduck);
+5. Blackduck Scan: Please refer to the link how we defined the composite action for [blackduck scan](https://hv-eng.atlassian.net/wiki/spaces/LFCP/pages/30471291264/Software+Composition+Analysis+Blackduck);

-5. OWASP Scan: Please refer the to link how we defined the composite action for [owasp scan](https://hv-eng.atlassian.net/wiki/spaces/LFCP/pages/30577266601/Software+Composition+Analysis+OWASP+dependency+check);
+6. OWASP Scan: Please refer the to link how we defined the composite action for [owasp scan](https://hv-eng.atlassian.net/wiki/spaces/LFCP/pages/30577266601/Software+Composition+Analysis+OWASP+dependency+check);

-6. Publish Artifacts to Registry: Please refer the to link how we defined the composite action for [Publish Artifacts to Registry](https://hv-eng.atlassian.net/wiki/spaces/LSH/pages/30508254316/Manifest+Defined+Package+Deployment);
+7. Publish Artifacts to Registry: Please refer the to link how we defined the composite action for [Publish Artifacts to Registry](https://hv-eng.atlassian.net/wiki/spaces/LSH/pages/30508254316/Manifest+Defined+Package+Deployment);
-7. Frogbot: It will scan for the vulnerable dependencies and report if any issues in the PR   [Frogbot](https://hv-eng.atlassian.net/wiki/spaces/LFCP/pages/30698047820/Git+Repository+scanning+with+JFRrog+Xray+for+security+vulnerabilities);
+8. Frogbot: It will scan for the vulnerable dependencies and report if any issues in the PR   [Frogbot](https://hv-eng.atlassian.net/wiki/spaces/LFCP/pages/30698047820/Git+Repository+scanning+with+JFRrog+Xray+for+security+vulnerabilities);
       ```
       eg.
         - name: FrogBot